PiotrekWojtowicz/LRU/README.md

 ### Files

-Check the main.c where you can update the file names as well as its paths.
+Check the main.c where you can update filenames as well as their paths.